 Top tip: Research it, Think it, Mean it.

 Famous for Animal Farm and 1984, George Orwell has stood the test of time because he truly stood for something: anti-fascism and anti-Stalinism.

-A socialist but not a communist, he used his penmanship to showcase his world view, saying things like: One does not establish a dictatorship in order to safeguard a revolution; one makes a revolution in order to establish a dictatorship. and...
+A socialist but not a communist, he used his penmanship to showcase his world view, saying things like One does not establish a dictatorship to safeguard a revolution; one makes a revolution to establish a dictatorship. and...
 Freedom is the right to tell people what they do not want to hear.

-You might not be tackling such global issues as Orwell, but if you can make a few people’s lives a little better, maybe with a few tips or insights or by speaking out on the political issues that face your industry, you might be en route to building an audience of likeminded souls.
-Best place to start, is to say how you feel.
+You might not be tackling such global issues as Orwell.
+Still, if you can make a few people’s lives a little better, maybe with a few tips or insights or by speaking out on the political issues that face your industry, you might be en route to building an audience of like-minded souls.
+Best place to start is to say how you feel.
 Be bold.
 Have an opinion and shout it loud.